Long-range reconnaissance patrol: Sri Lanka

 Until the end of the war, the government kept their very existence under wraps.

 United Kingdom

-The Honourable Artillery Company and its regular sister unit, 4/73 (Sphinx) Special Observation Post Battery RA, currently operate in this role.
+The Honourable Artillery Company (HAC) and its regular sister unit, 4/73 (Sphinx) Special Observation Post Battery Royal Artillery, currently operate in the surveillance and target acquisition role.

 During the Second World War, the Long Range Desert Group performed long-range reconnaissance and raiding during the North African Campaign and during the Cold War, the Corps Patrol Unit (CPU) consisted of 21 and 23 SAS and the HAC.